quarmade-lab/quarm-cybersecurity-port/windows-linux-fundamentals/windows-linux-fundamentals-journal.md

 ## What I was doing

-This is tab 02 from my career roadmap — getting solid on basic Windows and Linux administration before going deeper into SOC tools like Wazuh, which needs both.
+This is me getting solid on basic Windows and Linux administration before going deeper into SOC tools like Wazuh, which needs both.

 ## Windows side